 - Add one patty to each burger bun and assemble with lettuce, tomato, onion, two pickles, and desired amount of special sauce.
 Enjoy immediately.

-NOTES ON THIS RECIPE:
+ADDITIONAL NOTES ON THIS RECIPE:

 - Feel free to grill these if you’d like!
 I’d suggest grilling these on a flat top or using a griddle.